 COTTON PATCH GOSPEL (1988).
 Actually a taped stage production, this musical comedy/drama places the Gospel of Matthew in modern-day Georgia, with Jesus born in Gainesville.
 Funny, inspirational, with lively music by Harry Chapin.
 Ask your Christian bookstore to order it from Bridgestone Production Group.

-THE MIRACLE MAKER (2000).
+(2000).
 With the use of Claymation and graphically striking two-dimensional animation, ABC aired this family-friendly version of the story of Jesus on Easter several years ago.
 As a sick little girl encounters Jesus through different stages of His life, we are given a remarkably accurate retelling of Christ’s ministry.